1980 Sedan

 replace throw out bearing and reinstall trans

-customize a mount for the Celica EFI pedal and throttle cable (Grabbed an early 90's sentra throttle cable dunno if its gonna work )
+customize a mount for the Celica EFI pedal and throttle cable (Grabbed an early 90's sentra throttle cable dunno if its gonna work Smile )

 mount battery in the trunk